MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-get-started.md

 - **Access to the source**: Windows credentials that have read access to any of the network file shares you plan to migrate

-- **Prerequisites met:** Make sure your computer or VM has the necessary prerequisites installed:  See here for the [List of prerequisites](mm-setup-clients.md).
+- **Prerequisites installed:** Make sure your computer or VM has the necessary prerequisites installed:  See here for the [List of prerequisites](mm-setup-clients.md).